 Are styling products that claim to protect your hair from heat really necessary or worth the trouble?
 The resounding answer is yes, and yes, especially if your blow-dryer is one of your prized possessions.

-If you use irons to curl or straighten, then there’s no doubt about your need for heat protectant spray.
+If you use irons to curl or straighten, or when you put on premium human hair extensions, then there’s no doubt about your need for heat protectant spray.
 Here is how heat protection works in your favor.

 DOES HEAT STYLING DAMAGE HAIR?